Astronomers Collect 40,000 Used Eclipse Glasses In U.S. For People In South America

 "People were really into it," he added.
 "They loved the idea of being able to share the experience they had with kids in other countries where they wouldn't be able to get the eclipse glasses."

 The group collected more than 5 million pairs, which were inspected by volunteers to make sure they are still safe to use and not counterfeit.
-It sent 40,000 pairs to Argentina, Chile and Peru for this upcoming eclipse, which are being distributed at schools, universities and planetariums.
+It sent 40,000 pairs to Argentina, Chile and Peru, which are being distributed at schools, universities and planetariums for this upcoming eclipse.

 Astronomers Without Borders plans to continue to send batches of the glasses it collected to other countries for use during future eclipses, including another total eclipse next year in South America.